 The dental instruments you need for ART are the same as the ones for cement fillings shown on page 145.
 You will also need petroleum jelly (such as Vaseline) and a material called glass ionomer.
 Glass ionomer comes in "low viscosity," "medium viscosity," and "high viscosity" forms ("viscosity" means 'thickness').
 High viscosity glass ionomer works best for ART because it is the strongest and lasts for a long time.

-Glass ionomer is expensive, but sometimes local governments will provide it at lower cost.
+Glass ionomer used to be expensive, but now is not much more costly than other methods.
 A package of glass ionomer usually comes with a bottle of liquid and a bottle of powder that you mix together for ART.